The Assembly FAQs

 How is the ACC structured?

 The ACC has been structured with a National Council, five working Commissions and two administrative Boards.
 State Movements have been established to fulfil the objectives of the Charter in each state.
 See the page The Organisational Structure of the ACC for the full structure.
-A national office has been set up and an Executive Consultant appointed.

 Is the Assembly of Confessing Congregations Schismatic?